NC State’s equine program provides expert care for colic at the country’s preeminent center for excellence in treatment.

 - Our team of internationally renowned gastroenterology researchers are leading the charge to enhance critical care treatment for colic.

-- Anthony Blikslager, equine service head, is a world-leading expert in equine colic treatment, specializing in research aiming to control such conditions as inflammatory bowels, gastric ulcers and esophagitis.
+- Anthony Blikslager, professor of equine surgery & gastroenterology, is a world-leading expert in equine colic treatment, specializing in research aiming to control such conditions as inflammatory bowels, gastric ulcers and esophagitis.

 - The NC State equine service was the first to show that constant infusion of pain medication after colic surgery leads to early recovery and early discharge.